fishpepper/CC2510Lib/README.md

 Disclaimer
 ----------

-I have successfully managed to flash various BLE112 modules using the scripts provided with this project, however I DO NOT GURANTEE THAT THIS WILL WORK IN YOUR CASE. **YOU ARE USING THIS CODE SOLELY AT YOUR OWN RISK!**
+i sucessfully flashed a cc2510f16 chip with the scripts provided with this project, however I DO NOT GURANTEE THAT THIS WILL WORK IN YOUR CASE. **YOU ARE USING THIS CODE SOLELY AT YOUR OWN RISK!**

 License
 -------

-Copyright (c) 2014 Ioannis Charalampidis
+Copyright (c) 2015 Simon Schulz - github.com/fishpepper

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by